lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup3.md

 4. `P(has_label=1 | positive_label=1 | sample)` is the probability of "has label" given each the positive label in the training data.
 Averaging these values, we can get `P(has_label=1 | positive_label=1)`.
 5. `P(positive_label=1 | data) = P(has_label=1 | data) / P(has_label=1 | positive_label=1)` gets the final output, the probability of being positive for each record.

-Seems that this method applies to both binary-class and multi-class problems.
+This method is called as E&N ([Elkan & Noto][2]) method, and it seems that it can be applied to both binary-class and multi-class problems.

 #### DIY PU Learning Solution